 - Data/business analyst: The analyst acquires, processes, and summarizes data.
-He then uses this information to supply their organization with reports, summaries, and visualizations, thereby transforming the analytics into comprehensible, actionable insights.
+He then uses this information to supply their organization with reports, summaries, and visualizations, thereby transforming the analytics into comprehensible, actionable, and sometimes even ad-hoc insights.

 - Database Analyst: This person is in charge of all things database-related.
 The DBA maintains database systems, creates new database applications, supports existing database applications, and manages an organization’s data and metadata.

-- Data Scientist: The data scientist utilizes computer programming, statistics, analytical tools, and machine learning to pull out actionable insights from big data.
+- Data Scientist: The data scientist utilizes computer programming, statistics, analytical tools, data mining, and machine learning to pull out actionable insights from big data.

 This is especially true if there is no one in the company that’s holding the team accountable and ensuring that BI efforts don’t go to waste, so it’s particularly helpful to have someone in your upper management as part of your BI team and support system.

 Focusing on these four components and developing them is the first step to creating a comprehensive and useful ETL BI strategy for your business.
 Of course, what you see here is merely a cursory overview of the planning process.
-For more resources on business intelligence, check out these related articles:
+For more resources, including recommended business intelligence software, check out these related articles: